'Black Aces' in bubble have toughest job in NHL playoffs - WHIZ News

 “I hope I get more games,” Kiviranta said.

-Kiviranta hasn’t come out of the Dallas Stars lineup since, and he’s emblematic of the impact a player can have in the fight for the Stanley Cup after playing but not practicing for weeks on end.
+Kiviranta hasn’t come out of the Dallas Stars lineup since, and he’s emblematic of the impact a player can have in the fight for the Stanley Cup after practicing but not playing for weeks on end.
 They’re part of the taxi squad of extras called the “Black Aces,” a 19th century poker term brought into hockey by Hall of Famer Eddie Shore 90 years ago.

 They’re woven into the fabric of the NHL playoffs, and these players have never had it tougher, given the confines of the bubble and no guarantee they’ll get into a game.
 They’ll gear up to get on the ice to join in the fun when the Cup is handed out, which could be as soon as Saturday night.